Davejurgens/marvel-rivals-repo/docs/apis/get-duelists.md

 ## Return body
 Returns all Marvel Rivals Duelists by supehero name requested.
-The following example shows the result of requesting the Duelist charcter with the superhero name "Cloak and Dagger":
+The following example shows the result of requesting the Duelist character with the superhero name `Cloak and Dagger`:

 ```json
 ],